 Scaled score: A scaled score is a conversion of a one’s raw score that allows for comparison between other students and also for the same student over a period of time.

 Section 504: This section of the Rehabilitation Act of 1973 protects the rights of individuals with disabilities.
 It is a civil rights act that applies to individuals with less severe impairments.
 Often, Section 504 plans support curricular accommodations or classroom modifications for students with attention issues, allergies, and/or physical limitations.

 Semantics: The meanings of words, phrases, or sentences within a given language.

 Short-term memory: Brief, verbatim storage of auditory information.
-It is often called "working memory" because it is used for remembering a small amount of information for immediate use, such as remembering a phone number long enough to dial.
-Short-term memory is an important component in reading, as it allows the reader to remember a string of individual sounds and then blend the sounds together when decoding an unfamiliar word.
+It is often called "working memory," because it is used for remembering a small amount of information for immediate use, such as remembering a phone number long enough to dial.
+Short-term memory is an important component in reading, as it allows the reader to remember a string of individual sounds and then blend then the sounds together when decoding an unfamiliar word.

 Sight word: Words that are memorized or easily recognized without being decoded in a sound-by-sound manner.
 These tend to be high-frequency words.
 During reading instruction, words that do not follow basic rules of phonology ("exception words") are usually explicitly taught as sight words.
 Examples include "there" and "again."
 These can be particularly difficult for the young dyslexic.